kineticstoolkit/kineticstoolkit_doc/src/python_numbers.md

 %matplotlib inline
 ```

-# Numbers
+# 📖 Numbers

 :::{card} Summary
 This section explains the difference between classes of numbers (integers, floats and complex numbers), and shows the exponentiation (`**`) arithmetic operation.
 :::

 From the beginning, we referred to numbers simply as "numbers".
 In reality, numbers belong to different sets.
-In Python, we have three sets:
+Python provides three sets of numbers:

 - Integer numbers: `int`
 - Real numbers: `float`